IranWarLive Logo IranWarLive

 What is the war risk insurance rate for Hormuz?

-War risk premiums surged from a baseline of ~0.05% of vessel value to over 5% during peak blockade — a 100-fold increase making commercial transit economically impossible for most operators.
-Following the April 7 ceasefire, premiums began declining.
+War risk premiums surged from ~0.05% to over 5% during peak blockade — a 100-fold increase.
+After a brief post-ceasefire dip, premiums have surged again following IRGC vessel seizures, live fire incidents, and Maersk declaring the strait "too dangerous and unstable."
 Current rates are tracked above and updated every 2 hours.

 Hormuz Alerts